Troubleshooting Host Onboarding Issues

 Post-onboarding: authorization and role assignment

-After onboarding the host to the Private Cloud Director, it can be Authorized & Assigned Rolesarrow-up-right.
+After onboarding the host to the Private Cloud Director, it can be Authorized & Assigned Roles.
 This involves downloading and installation of service specific packages and service initialization, which can be monitored through /var/log/pf9/hostagent.log.
 The .deb packages are downloaded inside /var/cache/pf9apps directory.

 9